peterosterlund2/texel/doc/proofgame.md

 * There are too few remaining pieces in the current position.

 * The assignment problem has no solution.
-This can happen for several reasons, but a common case is that a bishop needs to get to a a8 (or another corner square), but there is a blocked pawn on b7 preventing any bishop from reaching a8.
+This can happen for several reasons, but a common case is that a bishop needs to get to a8 (or another corner square), but there is a blocked pawn on b7 preventing any bishop from reaching a8.